azaan-mahmood/opto-sim/README.md

 🚫 This simulator is intended for demonstration and research purposes only.
 Please contact me for permission before using in personal research/projects or commercial projects.

 ## Contact ##
-- Feel free to reach out via GitHub issues or messages if you’re curious about the project, want to collaborate.
+- Feel free to reach out via GitHub issues or messages if you’re curious about the project and want to collaborate.